MaastrichtU-IDS/translator-openpredict/README.md

 ### Use

-The `openpredict` library provides a decorator `@trapi_predict` to annotate your functions that generate predictions.
+The `openpredict` package provides a decorator `@trapi_predict` to annotate your functions that generate predictions.
+The code for this package is in `src/openpredict/`.

 Predictions generated from functions decorated with `@trapi_predict` can easily be imported in the Translator OpenPredict API, exposed as an API endpoint to get predictions from the web, and queried through the Translator Reasoner API (TRAPI)